GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System of Interest Concern'>System of Interest Concern</A><BR>System of Interest Concern: Any kind of interest a Stakeholder has.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System-of-Interest-Concern'>System of Interest Concern</A><BR>System of Interest Concern: Any kind of interest a Stakeholder has.
 Note: Redundant with the meaning of "Need"?<BR></html>